If you’re suffering from knee osteoarthritis, you know how painful the condition can be, particularly as you begin to lose more and more cartilage.

 One treatment that has helped relieve knee pain and restore function in patients with osteoarthritis is hyaluronic acid (HA) injections.

-At Orthopedic Urgent Care Aventura in North Miami Beach, Florida, we offer these injections as a treatment option.
+At Full Orthopedics Urgent Care in North Miami Beach, Florida, we offer these injections as a treatment option.
 Here’s what we tell our patients about when to consider this procedure.

 Your body naturally makes HA as a part of the fluid in your joints.
 Hyaluronic acid gives the fluid its slippery, viscous quality that enables the cartilage on the surface of your bones to easily glide past each other, plus, it provides a cushion to protect your joints when you’re participating in a high-impact activity.